bmlt-enabled/bread/readme.txt

   Simply add a file in the appropriate directory.
 * Shortcodes in the meeting template can be set off with square brackets ({}).
 * Additional List can be in a different language from the main list.
+* User can restrict the colorspace to Greyscale, RGB or CMYK.

 = 2.0.0 =
 * Support for multiple configurations.